Miltonly/Streets/Calla Point

 What's nearby

-Calla Point is a short drive from several parks, including Rotary Park and Escarpment View Park, both five minutes away.
-Centennial Park, Coates Park, and Willmott Park are also within a ten-minute drive.
-For groceries, Canadian Superstore is four minutes away, while Walmart, FreshCo, and Sobeys are all within five minutes.
-Milton District Hospital is five minutes by car.
-The Milton GO Station is twelve minutes away, and Highway 401 at James Snow Parkway is four minutes from the street.
+Calla Point is a short drive from several of Milton's larger parks, including Rotary Park and Escarpment View Park, each about five minutes away by car.
+These offer sports fields, playgrounds, and walking trails.
+For daily errands, a Canadian Superstore is four minutes west on Derry Road, and a cluster of grocery options including Walmart, FreshCo, and Sobeys are all within a five-minute drive.
+Milton District Hospital is also five minutes away, providing emergency and urgent care close to home.

 Getting around

-Calla Point sits in the Walker neighbourhood, a position that makes the 401 the primary commute corridor.
-The on-ramp at James Snow Parkway is a four-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
-The Milton GO station is 12 minutes away by car, making the Toronto downtown commute a viable option for those who prefer rail.
+Calla Point sits in Milton's Walker neighbourhood, a position that puts the 401 on-ramp at James Snow Parkway roughly four minutes away.
+That proximity makes the drive to Mississauga a reliable 22-minute run and Pearson about 32 minutes.
+The Milton GO station is a 12-minute drive from the street, which means the Toronto commute via GO runs around 72 minutes door-to-door.
+For those working in Burlington or Oakville, the highway connection keeps both within a half-hour drive.
 The street itself is a quiet cul-de-sac, so the road network handles the load without through-traffic noise.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS or Robert Baldwin PS, both a five-minute drive from the street.
-Catholic elementary students attend Guardian Angels Catholic ES, also five minutes away.
-Secondary students fall under Milton District High School for the public board or St. Francis Xavier Catholic SS for the Catholic board, each within a five-minute drive.
-The proximity to multiple schools makes this pocket convenient for families with children at different stages.
+Public elementary catchment draws to Chris Hadfield Public School and Robert Baldwin Public School, both a five-minute drive from Calla Point.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, also five minutes away.
+For secondary, public students go to Milton District High School and Catholic students to St. Francis Xavier Catholic Secondary School, each roughly five minutes by car.
+The proximity to multiple schools within a short drive makes this a practical pocket for families with children at different stages.

 Who this street suits